TaskaRaine/Ancient-Tools/README.md

 [Version 1.0.0](https://github.com/TaskaRaine/Ancient-Tools/releases/download/1.0.0/AncientTools_V1.0.0.zip)

 ### Change Log
+#### Version 1.5.1
+Solved an incompatibility between Ancient Tools and Chisel Tools.
+Ancient Tools wedges were adopting the wedge functionality from the Chisel Tools mod.

+Fixed an issue that prevented stripped logs from breaking when in survival mode.

+Mitigated an issue where carts would suddenly 'fall off' a player if they were moving too quickly.
+This was most common when jumping off cliffs.
+This can still happen...like when a player dies, as is intended, but should be much less likely through regular gameplay.

+Carts shouldn't despawn unless they are destroyed or burned.
+I couldn't spend time thoroughly testing this for this release.
+If they do still randomly despawn, please let me know!

+Added a command that can be used by server owners/op'd users that can remove the mobile storage debuff for themselves or another player. '/removemobilestoragedebuff [playername]'

+Fixed an issue where the player would have the cart movement debuff even when the cart detached.

+Fixed an issue where the player would have the cart movement debuff if they logged off with a cart attached, then logged back in.

+Fixed an issue where, when the player placed a cart, the cart was not removed from their inventory.

+Players can also log off then log back in to clear any mobile storage debuffs in the case that a command can't be used or does not work.

 #### Version 1.5.0
 Carts have been introduced to Ancient Tools!
 They can attach to players and follow them around.
 Chests can be placed on carts to give them storage capabilities and can be used to transport items from place to place.